 Prof Hilary Humphreys is Dean of the Faculty of Pathology.
 He has also previously served on Council as Vice President and Censor of the Royal College of Physicians of Ireland.
 Prof Humphreys is Professor of Clinical Microbiology at the Royal College of Surgeons in Ireland, and Consultant Microbiologist in Beaumont Hospital, Dublin.
 Hilary Humphreys has a long standing research interest in hospital infection prevention and control and antibiotic resistance, including MRSA.
 He has chaired expert groups, including the Strategy for the control of Antimicrobial Resistance in Ireland (SARI) and working parties that have produced guidelines on MRSA in the UK and Ireland.
 More recently, he has received a major research grant to determine amongst other things the benefits of universal MRSA screening and enhanced environmental decontamination.
 He is a member of the editorial board of the Journal of Hospital Infection and Clinical Microbiology and Infection.

 Dr Kathleen McGarry was Associate Director of Training Site Accreditation and a Senior Fellow on Council of the Royal College of Physicians of Ireland for many years.
 She has previously served as Censor and Vice President.
 Kathleen McGarry qualified in medicine from University College Dublin in 1972.
 She was a Consultant Physician in Navan Hospital, Co Meath.
-She has served in various capacities on the Irish Medicines Board and the Irish Heart Foundation where she has been chair of the Council for Women’s Heart Disease and is a current member of the board.
+She served in various capacities on the Irish Medicines Board and the Irish Heart Foundation where she was chair of the Council for Women’s Heart Disease and a current member of the board.
 She had over thirty international publications and was involved in the discovery of a new genetic abnormality in an Irish family with hypertrophic cardiomyopathy.
 Dr McGarry passed away on 5 January 2018.